 Student Legal Services Conflict Policy

-Because Student Legal Services is available to all currently registered UC Berkeley students, when a matter arises creating a potential dispute or conflict between two or more students, SLS can provide only information to the concerned parties (no strategic advice or advocacy).
+Because Student Legal Services is available to all currently registered UC Berkeley students (this does not include postdocs, extension students, or concurrent enrollment students), when a matter arises creating a potential dispute or conflict between two or more students, SLS can provide only information to the concerned parties (no strategic advice or advocacy).
 The students involved in the matter who seek assistance from Student Legal Services will be informed of this conflict policy, and will be asked to sign a “Conflict Information Session Agreement.”
 After signing this agreement, Student Legal Services will be available to meet with the applicable students in the dispute one time to provide information regarding legal rights, but will only provide referrals and general information (such as the information contained in SLS “Tip Sheets” and “Forms” on this Web site).
 SLS will not advocate for either side.
 After the informational/referral meeting(s) with the student(s) involved in the conflict, Student Legal Services may, in appropriate cases, be able to assist with mediating the dispute, upon the request and with the consent of all parties involved.

 Making an Appointment/Preparing for Your Appointment

-Please review the information and materials on the Student Legal Services Web site (including the Tip Sheets) before making an appointment – these resources may answer your questions.
-For information specific to terminating a lease, potential eviction protections, and the recent Berkeley ordinance related to lease terminations, please read COVID-19, Terminating a Lease in California, and Eviction Protections, which includes information specific to the City of Berkeley and will be updated as new information is available.
+Please review the information and materials on the Student Legal Services website (including the Tip Sheets) before making an appointment – these resources may answer your questions.
+For information specific to terminating/breaking a lease early, please first read this tip sheet and this informational memo.

-If relevant to your questions, please refer to the above resources before making an SLS appointment.
+If relevant to your questions, please review the above resources before making an SLS appointment.